Fluent Commerce Logo

 Overview

-This article introduces the concept of a fluent module and describes the basic structure and contents of a fluent module
+This article introduces the concept of a Fluent Commerce Module, describing it's basic structure and content.

 Key points